 Employers must ensure that employees receive immediate help if they are taken ill or injured at work.

 The law applies to every workplace and to the self-employed, regardless of size.

 - an appointed person or persons that will take charge of first aid arrangements

 - information for all of your employees, which tells them about first aid arrangements

 Assessing your First Aid needs

-Finding out hat adequate and appropriate first aid arrangements, will depend on the work you do and where you do it.
+Finding out what adequate and appropriate first aid arrangements you have, this will depend on the work you do and where you do it.